Results, banking sector bounce help European shares recover

 LONDON, April 19 European shares recovered on Wednesday from their biggest one-day loss in five months, as a rebound in banking stocks and some positive first-quarter results outweighed weakness in oil and gas stocks.

-The pan-European STOXX 600 was up 0.2 percent at its close, after hitting a three-week low on Tuesday.
+The pan-European STOXX 600 rose 0.3 percent by 0900 GMT, after hitting a three-week low on Tuesday.

-Britain's FTSE extended the previous session's losses, dropping 0.1 percent and giving up its year-to-date gains as sterling strength weighed on its constituents, most of which are major exporters after UK Prime Minister Theresa May called for a snap general election.
+Britain's FTSE extended the previous session's losses, dropping 0.1 percent as sterling strength weighed on its constituents, most of which are major exporters.

-"While the headline level of the FTSE 100 Index often falls when sterling strengthens, it is important to look at the performance of the index’s underlying constituent companies; those with domestic earnings and foreign costs have generally benefited materially," Edward Park, investment committee director at Brooks Macdonald asset management, said.

-Banco Popular and UniCredit were among top gainers, adding 5.5 percent and 6.1 percent respectively.
+Banco Popular and Unicredit led the sectoral gainers, adding 6 percent and 4.4 percent respectively.

 "Overall, we are encouraged by the strong start to the year and believe it means full year forecasts are well underpinned," Barclays analysts said.

+Oil storage and services company Vopak was also a top gainer after its first quarter results.
+The shares rose 5.5 percent.

-British luxury group Burberry was among the biggest European losers, down around 8 percent after it reported a slowdown in its fourth-quarter comparable sales growth rate, saying tough conditions in the U.S. outweighed an "exceptional" performance in its home market.
+British luxury group Burberry was the top European loser, down 5.8 percent after it reported a slowdown in its fourth-quarter comparable sales growth rate, saying tough conditions in the U.S. outweighed an "exceptional" performance in its home market.

+"Burberry has published a strong H2 trading update but this is driven by FX rather than any substantial underlying improvement in earnings," Liberum analysts said.

-French media group Vivendi was the top CAC-40 faller, down 1.1 percent after Italy's watchdog ordered the firm to cut its stake in Telecom Italia or Mediaset .
+French media group Vivendi was a top CAC-40 faller, down 1 percent after Italy's watchdog ordered the firm to cut its stake in Telecom Italia or Mediaset.

-The Italian broadcaster reversed losses to end 1.6 percent higher, while Telecom Italia also ended up 1.4 percent.
+The Italian broadcaster was among the session's top fallers, down 3.1 percent, while Telecom Italia fell 1.3 percent.

 "Vivendi is very unlikely to sell down its 23.9 percent TI stake, in our view," Jefferies analysts said.

-Shares in British engineering group Cobham fell 8.7 percent after 683 million new shares were added to trading in its rights issue, raising 512.4 million pounds.
-(Editing by Louise Ireland and Pritha Sarkar)
+Shares in British engineering group Cobham fell 10 percent after 683 million new shares were added to trading in its rights issue, raising 512.4 million pounds.
+(Editing by Louise Ireland)

 * Dow flat, S&P up 0.02 pct, Nasdaq up 0.03 pct (Updates to late afternoon)